SmilingJenny/cse210-05/README.md

 # Cycle
 Cycle is inspired by the game Tron Cycle.

-Cycles is a two player game where you each control a snake and try to make the other play run into your tail by blocking them in with it.
+Cycles is a two player game where you each control a bicycle and try to make the other play run into your trail by blocking them in with it.

 You play the game on a simulated terminal, with a textual interface.